genericmoniker/blog/content/python-time-2025.md

 ```

 The solution is to install the [tzdata](https://pypi.org/project/tzdata/)
-package that published by the Python developers.
+package that is published by the Python developers.